nomadkaraoke/python-audio-separator/README.md

     model_file_dir: (Optional) Directory to cache model files in.
 Default: /tmp/audio-separator-models/
     output_dir: (Optional) The directory where the separated files will be saved.
 If not specified, outputs to current dir.
     use_cuda: (Optional) Flag to use Nvidia GPU via CUDA for separation if available.
 Default: False
+    denoise_enabled: (Optional) Flag to enable or disable denoising as part of the separation process.
+Default: True
+    normalization_enabled: (Optional) Flag to enable or disable normalization as part of the separation process.
+Default: False
     output_format: (Optional) Format to encode output files, any common format (WAV, MP3, FLAC, M4A, etc.).
 Default: WAV
 ```